Posterior Shin Splints

 Can you still run with posterior shin splints?

-Some people can continue running at a reduced volume if pain stays mild, settles quickly, and does not worsen from session to session.
+Some people can keep running at a reduced volume if pain stays mild, settles quickly, and does not worsen from session to session.
 If pain becomes sharper, more localised, or lingers into walking, it is safer to stop impact and organise an assessment.

 When can you run again after posterior shin splints?